bioFAM/MOFA/README.md

 (2) **Inspection of top weighted features**: for example, if a factor is associated to the presence of a chromosomal duplication, the mRNA data will have very high loadings for genes located in that particular chromosome.
 (4) **Feature set enrichment analysis**: using for example gene ontologies.
 (4) **Visualisation of the samples in the factor space**: similarly to what is done in Principal Component Analysis, it is useful to plot the factors against each other and color using known covariates.

-A list of all **relevant methpds** with a short description can be found [here](https://github.com/PMBio/MOFA/blob/master/MOFAtools/Documentation.md)

 An **example workflow** is provided in [the vignette](MOFAtools/vignettes/MOFA_example_CLL.Rmd).
 The vignette can be explored using:
 ```r